ceramicnetwork/CIPs/CIPs/CIP-94/CIP-94.md

 * `create` - populate using the blockchain timestamp from the block when the NFT was created
 * `updated` - populate using the blockchain timestamp from the block of the most recent owner change

 Note that the regular ERC721 api doesn't provide any way to query this data.
-An implementer is MAY to use [The Graph protocol](https://thegraph.com/) to create *subgraphs* for NFTs that are supported.
-Same thing should apply to NFT systems on other blockchains as well.
+An implementer MAY use [The Graph protocol](https://thegraph.com/) to create *subgraphs* for NFTs that are supported.
+This should apply to other blockchains as well.

 #### Resolving using the `versionTime` parameter